back2net/gZurl/README.md

 **examples:**
 gzurl://ssh myServerName root

 gzurl://wbox 192.168.88.1 admin 12345

-You can use zabbix macro:
+You can also use zabbix macro:

 gzurl://wbox {HOST.IP} admin 12345